dentarg/auth0-blog/_posts/2017-01-19-building-and-securing-a-koa-and-angular2-app-with-jwt.markdown

 Creating the authentication mechanisnm was not the hardest task but, for every single application that we build, we will have to recreate or reuse at least two components: one for the front-end application, that will show sign in and sign up forms; and one to handle identity persistence and retrieval.

 Further more, if we want to support identity providers (like Google, Facebook, GitHub, etc), multifactor authentication, and so on, then our task will start to become harder.
 But fear not, [Auth0](https://auth0.com) is here to make our lives easier and securer.

+> **Note:** the refactoring below can be found fully implemented in the `auth0` branch of the [Grocery List app repository](https://github.com/auth0-blog/grocery-list/tree/jwt) on GitHub.

 ### Configuring Your Auth0 Client